Hiking the Father Troy East Coast Trail : Flatrock to Logy Bay

 they existed!

-maintained boardwalks over swamp and mud, and then took us through a
+The trail began as a series of well-maintained boardwalks over swamp and mud, and then took us through a

 forested area, before coming out to Torbay Point, with a beautiful